pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0118.md

 ## Get started today

-Update your dependency on the Composable Architecture to [1.4][tca-1.4] today to start taking advantage of the new `@Reducer` macro, and more.
+Update your dependency on the Composable Architecture to [1.4][tca-1.4] today to start taking advantage of the new [`@Reducer`][reducer-macro-docs] macro, and more.
 Tomorrow we will discuss how these new case path tools have massively improved our [SwiftUINavigation][sui-nav-gh] library.

 [tca-1.4]: https://github.com/pointfreeco/swift-composable-architecture/releases/tag/1.4.0
 [reducer-macro-docs]: todo